Add a CRM Integration Template

 https://www.api.example.com/oauth/v2/token?client_id={{.client_id}}&client_secret={{.client_secret}}

-5. Optional: In the Scope (Optional) field, enter the scope to specify the data in the CRM that the PBX is allowed to access.
+Scope Optional.
+Enter the scope to specify the data in the CRM that the PBX is allowed to access.

 Note: Use comma to separate multiple fields.